oasis-tcs/mqtt/contributions/EMQX/mqtt-over-quic-cn/mqtt_over_quic_single_stream_CN_1.md

 Mapping Logic:

 - Session Persistence: When a QUIC-level error triggers an abnormal shutdown, the MQTT session MUST NOT be immediately terminated.
-The session state remains active on the broker according to the established Session Expiry Interval (MQTT 5.0) or until the client sends a CONNECT with `Clean Session` set to 1 (MQTT 3.1.1 [MQTT311] §3.1.3).
+The session state remains active on the broker according to the established Session Expiry Interval (MQTT 5.0), until the client sends a CONNECT with `Clean Session` set to 1 (MQTT 3.1.1 [MQTT311] §3.1.3), or until the client or server sends an `MQTT.DISCONNECT` with Session Expiry Interval set to 0 (MQTT 5.0).

 - State Synchronization: The application layer distinguishes a network-level QUIC failure from a protocol violation by the absence of an MQTT.DISCONNECT packet.
   If the QUIC connection is lost, the client may attempt to reconnect and resume the session using the same Client Identifier.